davidjbradshaw/eslint-config-adjunct/README.md

 ## Install Dependencies

-After you have configured eslint to include this package, the first time you run `eslint` it will output the `npm` command to install the dependancies required for your project.
+After you have configured `eslint` to include this package, the first time you run `eslint` it will output the `npm` command to install the dependencies required for your project.
 Cut'n'paste this command into the console, and you are then ready to start linting.

 ## Plugins